gromacs/gromacs/docs/dev-manual/language-features.rst

 * Indent nested preprocessor conditions if nesting is necessary and the result looks clearer than without indenting.
-* Please strongly consider a comment repeating the preprocessor condition at the end of the region, if a lengthy region is neccessary and benefits from that.
+* Please strongly consider a comment repeating the preprocessor condition at the end of the region, if a lengthy region is necessary and benefits from that.
 For long regions this greatly helps in understanding and debugging the code.